 The Ghana Audit Service, the country’s supreme audit institution (SAI), has been conducting performance audits since 2002 and made significant progress during our previous five-year program (2007-2012).
-The current program is assisting the SAI to further improve the quality of its performance audits and to increase the impact of its audit reports.
-There is a strong team of graduate Fellows at the office, who are leaders in performance auditing and environmental auditing.
-Several of the graduate Fellows have been recognized as AFROSAI-E (African Organisation of English-speaking SAIs) champions and now often co-facilitate regional performance audit workshops.
+As of the beginning of the ILOP, the SAI was conducting a few performance audits each year (four in 2012), and the audit reports were being tabled in parliament and reviewed by the Public Accounts Committee (PAC).
+The graduate Fellows at the office were becoming leaders in performance auditing and environmental auditing, and several of them were being recognized as champions by AFROSAI-E (African Organisation of English-speaking SAIs), who engages them to co-facilitate regional performance audit workshops.